 Looking for the Wordle answer for Wednesday 21 September 2022?
 While we may live in a time filled with uncertainties and unpredictability, all it truly means is that the few remaining constants in life are that much more important and valuable.
 Yep, that's a suitably pretentious opening to a Wordle guide.

 The point is that Wordle has been going strong for 459 days in a row now, and there is no sign of its popularity declining anytime soon.
 And for good reason!
 It's a truly ingenious little puzzle game, and I'd advise everyone to give it a go.
 Of course, it's far from straightforward a lot of the time (it is a puzzle after all), so every day we put out a guide which helps you arrive at the Wordle answer today.
 Start by looking at the three Wordle hints below, and if they aren't enough you can skip ahead and read the answer itself, along with a description of the word's definition if you need it.

 Wrong day?
-Check out the Wordle answer for Monday 3 October instead!
+Check out the Wordle hint and answer for Saturday 30th September instead!

 Wordle September 21 hints

 Part of the brilliance of Wordle is that even when the solution is an easy, straightforward word that everyone's heard of, it can still be pretty difficult to find the solution.
 To help you on your way, take a look at our list of Wordle hints:

 - The word is an anagram of a certain salty pizza topping.

 - The two vowels are separated by a single consonant.